 Meanwhile, hundreds of lawsuits were also filed and consolidated in state courts in Pennsylvania, New Jersey and California.
 Yaz pulmonary embolism cases were supposed to be the first to go to trial with one test case selected by Bayer and another case selected by the plaintiffs.

 The next round was to involve women who suffered from gallbladder injuries, and the final round was to include blood clot injuries.

 However, a federal judge heading up the multidistrict litigation, postponed the bellwether proceedings and ordered both sides to mediation.
 The state court cases in Pennsylvania and New Jersey were also postponed, awaiting the mediation outcome.
 As of March 2014, Bayer had settled 8,250 cases for $1.7 billion.
 Less than two years later, the number of settled cases more than doubled, with Bayer on the hook for more than $2 billion.
-Today, about 662 cases remain pending under the MDL.
+As of May 2018, 63 cases remain pending under the MDL.

 Please seek the advice of a medical professional before making health care decisions.

 Calling this number connects you with Wilson and Peterson, LLP or one of its trusted legal partners.
 A law firm representative will review your case for free.

 Wilson and Peterson, LLP funds Drugwatch because it supports the organization’s mission to keep people safe from dangerous drugs and medical devices.(888) 645-1617